Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="configure_after_management_node_deployment"></a>

-## 4. Configure after Management Node Deployment
+## 4. Configure after management node deployment

 After the management nodes have been deployed, configuration can be applied to the booted nodes.

 <a name="livecd-cluster-authentication"></a>

-### 4.1 LiveCD Cluster Authentication
+### 4.1 LiveCD cluster authentication

 The LiveCD needs to authenticate with the cluster to facilitate the rest of the CSM installation.